Star Trek: Deep Space Nine Companion: Reception

 Starlog magazine highly recommended the book, and called it a "must for any DS9 fan" and "one of the most authoritative companions to any TV program".
-The review by Stephen Cole in Dreamwatch criticised the book in that the reviewer was of the opinion that Erdmann didn't present it in a balanced manner, saying that he wrote it through "rose-tinted lenses" and that because of this the book became difficult to read.
+The review by Stephen Cole in Dreamwatch criticized the book, opining that Erdmann did not present the content objectively, but through "rose-tinted lenses" and that because of this the book became difficult to read.
 He gave it a score of three out of five.

 The Log Book.com wrote: "Criticism has been aired condemning the book as being overly pro-DS9.
 Well, to that I say, 'Duh'.
-It’s not very often that a book is going to bash with impunity the series it's covering, or in the case of DS9, compare itself to the other Treks.
+It's not very often that a book is going to bash with impunity the series it's covering, or in the case of DS9, compare itself to the other Treks.
 To be honest, I disagree with this ascertainment of overt bias.
 In many of the behind-the-scenes sections, the producers openly admit that certain episodes were of less than stellar quality, without offering up pathetic excuses or 'could've beens' (at least very often).
 Naturally, there are certain episodes that the producers defend ('His Way' being a good example) that fans decried.
 But by and large Ron Moore and Ira Behr know what worked and what didn't and are candid about the whole affair".